danielfett/draft-dpop/main.md

 ## Checking DPoP Proofs {#checking}

-To check if a string that was received as part of an HTTP Request is a valid DPoP proof, the receiving server MUST ensure that
+To validate a DPoP proof, the receiving server MUST ensure that

- 1. that there is not more than one `DPoP` header in the request,
+ 1. that there is not more than one `DPoP` HTTP request header field,
- 1. the string value of the header field is a well-formed JWT,
+ 1. the header field value is a well-formed JWT,
  1. all required claims per (#DPoP-Proof-Syntax) are contained in the JWT,
- 1. the `typ` field in the header has the value `dpop+jwt`,
+ 1. the `typ` JOSE header parameter has the value `dpop+jwt`,
- 1. the algorithm in the header of the JWT indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
+ 1. the `alg` JOSE header parameter indicates an asymmetric digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
- 1. the JWT signature verifies with the public key contained in the `jwk` header of the JWT,
+ 1. the JWT signature verifies with the public key contained in the `jwk` JOSE header parameter,
- 1. the `jwk` header of the JWT does not contain a private key,
+ 1. the `jwk` JOSE header parameter does not contain a private key,
- 1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
+ 1. the `htm` claim matches the HTTP method of the current request,
  1. the `htu` claim matches the HTTPS URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,